DeanLeong/css-animations/README.md

   }
   /* In order for anmiations to happen smoothly, you must
      animate the same property at every animation !!
-     For ex, to smoothly animate a circle from left to right, you wouldn't do `left: 0%;` and then `right: 0%;`.
+     For example, to smoothly animate a circle from left to right, you wouldn't do `left: 0%;` and then `right: 0%;`.
 You have to keep animating `left`. */
 }